InfiniteAICreations/awesome-llm-papers/README.md

 ## image
 - [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239):  This paper introduces a new class of generative models called denoising diffusion probabilistic models (DDPMs).
 - [Ferret-UI: Grounded Mobile UI Understanding with Multimodal LLMs](https://arxiv.org/pdf/2404.05719.pdf): Apple's paper on multimodal LLMs for mobile UI understanding.

+## Architecture
+- [Attention is All You Need](https://arxiv.org/abs/1706.03762): This paper introduces the Transformer architecture, which is based on the multi-head attention mechanism.